ravilladhaneesh/github-data-controller/README.md

                     id-token: write
                     contents: read

-3. The below code snippet describes the executions of the job.In the step 1. the job checkouts the current repository and in step 2. github-data-processor is cloned into the current job execution.
+3. The below code snippet describes the executions of the job.In the step 1. the job checkouts the current repository and in step 2. github-data-processor is cloned into the current job execution environment.

         steps: